mslaugh/Property-Inspection-Code-Sample/README.md

 ## Install-MyApp
 To set up and configure the demo first download the Property Manager My App and open it in Visual Studio 2013.

+**Important Note:**  Save the PropertyManagerMyApp directory to the root of one of your drives to ensure all Nuget functionality will work and your file paths will not become too long.

+**Register the Property Manager My App with your Azure Active Directory**

 To register the Property Manager My App with your Azure Active Directory follow these steps.

 1. Right click the **PropertyManagerMyApp project** and select **Add -> Connected Service**.